Alex Karp: Business career

 Karp began a career as a research associate at the Sigmund Freud Institute in Frankfurt.
-He received an inheritance from his paternal grandfather ($12,000), with which he found London-based money management firm Caedmon Group.
+He received an inheritance of $12,000 from his paternal grandfather, with which he founded London-based money management firm Caedmon Group.
 After he gained some successes with the stock market, some European high-net-worth individuals invested in his company.
-Karp later claimed that his goal at the time was to amass $250,000 to return to Berlin to read and write as a dilettante.
+Karp later claimed that his goal at the time was to amass $250,000 to return to Berlin to read and write as a dilettante, though he failed to explain how it was possible to build "a London-based money management firm" attracting "high net-worth investors" with $12,000.

 For some time, he helped Thiel to gather funding for Clarium Capital.
-In 2004, along with Thiel and others, Karp co-founded Palantir Technologies as CEO.
+In 2004, along with Thiel and others, Karp co-founded Palantir Technologies, becoming its CEO.

 The New York Times ranked Karp the highest-paid CEO of a publicly traded company in 2020, the year the company went public, with compensation worth $1.1 billion.
 In 2024, he was the highest-paid CEO of a publicly traded company in the United States, with a "compensation actually paid" of almost $6.8 billion.
-The Economist chose Karp as the 2024 CEO of the Year.
-He is also co-managing director at Frankfurt-based Palantir Technologies Gmbh, and sits on the board of Palantir Technologies UK Ltd..
+The Economist chose Karp, a former director of the publication, as the 2024 CEO of the Year..
+He is also co-managing director at Frankfurt-based Palantir Technologies Gmbh, and sits on the board of Palantir Technologies UK Ltd.

 According to Steinberger, Karp had no previous technical or business training, but his background in philosophy helped with understanding ethical or political concerns.
-Karp loathes companies like Google and Facebook, worrying that if one day the people turn against Big Data, they will not realize that unlike the others, Palantir does not collect or sell data.
-Facebook became the foil against which Palantir defined its identity.
-Steinberger thinks that this was partly because Thiel invested and sat on the board of Facebook, so a kind of sibling rivalry developed.
-Later when Palantir expanded in Palo Alto and took over a former Facebook office where there was a famous wall painted by a grafitti artist who had gained $200 million in Facebook stock, they painted over the wall.
-After the company moved to Palo Alto, Thiel rarely went to the office anymore, but helped with recruiting.
-There were also differences in philosophy, with Thiel complaining about Karp always choosing the hard, complex way when a more straightforward path might have sufficed.
-But he largely left the operation of the company in Karp's hand.
-Joe Lonsdale left the company in 2009 and Nathan Gettings in 2012, but Stephen Cohen stays and helps, especially in technical matters.
+Karp criticizes companies like Google and Facebook for their attitude to data protection.
+Facebook became the foil against which Palantir defined its identity; when Palantir expanded in Palo Alto and took over a former Facebook office, they painted over a famous wall associated with Facebook.
+Among Palantir leadership, there were differences in philosophy, with Thiel complaining about Karp always choosing the hard, complex way when a more straightforward path might have sufficed.
+Despite this, Thiel largely left the operation of the company in Karp's hands.

 In 2024, Karp was 1143rd on the Forbes annual World's Billionaires List with a net worth of $2.9 billion.
-In 2025 his net worth at times exceeded $12 billion, ranking him among the 300 wealthiest people in the world on the Forbes Real-Time Billionaires List and the Bloomberg Billionaires Index.
+In 2025 his net worth at times exceeded $18 billion, ranking him among the 200 wealthiest people in the world on the Forbes Real-Time Billionaires List and the Bloomberg Billionaires Index.